JudaB/my-code-example2/README.md

 ## **Developer Notes**

 1. **Build Script**:
-   - Each container includes a `_compile.sh` script for building and pushing images to Docker Hub.
+   - Each container directory includes a `_compile.sh` script for building and pushing images to Docker Hub.
-   - By default, these scripts are configured to push images to `dockerhub.com/judab`.
+   - By default, these scripts are configured to push images to `dockerhub.com/judab` .

 2. **Backend CORS Support**:
    - Ensure the backend is configured to support Cross-Origin Resource Sharing (CORS) for seamless communication with the frontend.